pyk/pyk.sh/tutorials/2015-12-14-dealing-with-buffer-in-c.md

 Where `strcpy` and `strcat` is assume that `dest` is big enough which lead us buffer overflow problem if the `src` is larger than `dest`.

-This is a list of rules that I always follow when dealing with buffer
+So how to safely allocate and copy buffer in C programming language?

-### Allocate new buffer
+## Solution

-Use calloc instead of `malloc`.
+Use calloc instead of `malloc` to allocate new buffer:

 ```c
 char *buff = (char *)calloc(LEN, sizeof(char));